Sophie Carmen Eckhardt-Gramatté: Early life

 She was born as Sofia (Sonia) Fri[e]dman-Kochevskaya in Moscow, where her mother worked as a governess in the Tolstoy household.
 She began to learn piano in 1904 and wrote her first piano compositions in 1905.
-She studied at the Conservatoire de Paris from 1908–1913, where her teachers included Alfred Brun and Guillaume Rémy for violin, S. Chenée for piano, and Vincent d'Indy and Camille Chevillard for composition.
+She studied at the Conservatoire de Paris from 1908 to 1913, where her teachers included Alfred Brun and Guillaume Rémy for violin, S. Chenée for piano, and Vincent d'Indy and Camille Chevillard for composition.
 She made her début in 1910, and her first composition, an Etude de Concert, was published in Paris that year.
 She moved to Berlin in 1914, where she studied violin with Bronisław Huberman; by 1919 she had undertaken several concert tours of Western Europe, on which she performed her own works.

 Career

 In 1920, she married the painter Walter Gramatté in Berlin, and from 1924 to 1926 lived in Spain, where Pablo Casals was her mentor.
 During this time she wrote her first piano concerto.
 She toured with Edwin Fischer in Germany in 1925.

 Following her husband's death in 1929, she toured the US, performing to critical acclaim her first piano and violin concertos in an American debut with Leopold Stokowski in Philadelphia and Frederick Stock in Chicago.
 Upon her return to Berlin in 1930 she gave up her performing career to devote herself to composition.

 In 1934, she married the journalist and art historian Ferdinand Eckhardt.
 From 1936 she pursued further lessons in composition with Max Trapp in Berlin at the Berlin Academy of Arts.
 She and her husband moved to Vienna in 1939 where she continued to compose.
 In 1945 she became a member of the group that reopened the Austrian branch of the International Society for Contemporary Music.
 The couple left Vienna in 1953, and settled in Winnipeg, Canada, where she continued to compose.
 In Winnipeg she taught several violin students out of a private studio, including violinist Gwen Thompson.